 - Preheat the oven to 425°F.

 - Put the oil in a 9-inch cast-iron skillet and heat over medium-high heat, tilting the pan to coat with oil.
 Add the potatoes, reduce the heat to medium and cook, turning two or three times, about 5 minutes.
 Add the onion and bell pepper and season to taste with salt and pepper.
 Cook 5 more minutes, turning frequently.

 - Place in the oven and bake 10–15 minutes, until the bell pepper is tender and the potatoes are browned in a few places.
 Remove from oven and set aside.

-- Spray a large non-stick skillet with spray oil and place over medium heat.
+- Spray a large non-stick skillet with cooking spray and place over medium heat.
 Crack in the eggs and fry until cooked to your liking.
 Divide the potato hash among plates and top each one with a fried egg.
 Grind over a little black pepper and sprinkle with the parsley or chives to serve.